-Personal titles should always be given with a starting capital, as the Duke of Sutherland, the Scottish Ministers (not the duke of Sutherland or the Scottish ministers).
+Personal titles should always be given with a starting capital, as the Duke of Sutherland, the Scottish Ministers (not the duke of Sutherland or the Scottish ministers, but note, dukes of Sutherland; Scottish kings).

 Place-names should generally follow current editions of the Ordnance Survey.
 Significant changes or variants should be identified and discussed, as appropriate.